 - Features to test the database

-Ans.
-In the Manual Testing, the test cases are written as well as executed by the tester itself.
+In Manual testing, the test cases are written as well as executed by the tester itself.
 In Automation testing, specific automation tools are used to run the test scripts.
 This makes the testing process easier and faster.

-Ans.
 A framework is a set of rules or guidelines.
-These are followed to create a versatlie, robust and effective test suite (in case of automation).
+These are followed to create a versatile, robust, and effective test suite (in case of automation).

-Ques.14.
-Is automation testing impossible without the framework?
+15. Is automation testing impossible without a framework?